YupengChen1137/yupeng-chen.github.io/_pages/about.md

   - /about.html
 ---

 👨🏻‍💻 I'm a 2nd-year PhD student at Stanford Management Science and Engineering (MS&E), where I'm fortunate to be advised by [Margaret Brandeau](https://profiles.stanford.edu/margaret-brandeau?tab=bio) and to work closely with [David Scheinker](https://profiles.stanford.edu/david-scheinker?releaseVersion=10.9.0).
+I'm also a part of the [System Utilization Research For (SURF) Stanford Medicine](https://surf.stanford.edu) group.

 📚 I grew up in Beijing, China.
 I received my B.S. in Computational Mathematics and B.S. in Cognitive Science at University of California, Los Angeles (UCLA).
 Previously, I was a data analyst at the Center for Health Policy Research at UCLA.